hbowie/practopians/content/beliefs/humanism.md

 Title:  Humanism

 Type:   Principle

-Seq:   1
+Seq:    P.01

+Tags:   humanism

 Level:  5

 Teaser:

 Humanism is a [Core Principle](../core/principles.html).

+Abridged: 01.
+We are **[humanistic](http://www.practopians.org/tags/humanism.html)**: we are focused on human concerns and human potential.

 Body:

 We are [humanistic][humanism]: we are focused on human concerns and human potential.

 [humanism]:           ../tags/humanism.html